Fees and Funding

 If you are unable to complete your course, you will be liable for a proportion of your loan according to the date you formally withdrew from the college.

 Your loan becomes repayable from the April after you finish college.
-You will begin to pay it back at a percentage of your salary once you earn over the threshold (currently £27,295).
-This figure is subject to change, so please ensure you check the details with the Student Loans Company when applying for an Advanced Learner Loan.
+You will begin to pay it back at a percentage of your salary once you earn over the threshold which is set by the government.
+This threshold figure is subject to change, so please ensure you check the details with the Student Loans Company when applying for an Advanced Learner Loan.

 Cancellations and Refunds